A diverse panel of professionals share their opinions

 We’re hearing the terms ‘pro-life’ and ‘pro-choice’ being used in commentary around Roe v Wade – can you comment on whether these are helpful to use?
-If not, are there more helpful terms?
+If not, are there more helpful terms we can use?

 One of the things that discourage me to engage in public discourse is the simplification of complex issues down to sound bites.
 People love to be able to simply classify someone as either ‘on their team’, or ‘on the opposition’.
 This leads to confirmation bias by isolating people into groups that think similarly.
 Individuals are more complex than the groups.
 Only by engaging the individual can real discussions ensue.
 Jesus was often asked dichotomous questions, sometimes to trick him.
 Jesus refused to respond only with a ‘yes’ or ‘no’ and would often turn a question back on the asker, or tell a story that illustrates the nuance and depth of the true answer.
 Rather than using simple language, I think we should embrace complexity in discussion.